sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 categories: cars cabby
 image: /cabby/megasquirt/megasquirt-1.jpg
 ---
 The silly journey to put EFI on a 100HP car.

-[TOC]
+This is a long one, so grab a cup of coffee and a notebook.

 ![img](https://www.megamanual.com/ms2/v3components.gif)